IceCoaled/UserMode-KernelMode-Asm-Functions/README.md

+Note: If you have problems with any of these functioning, just let me know with a brief outline of the issue and ill fix it.

 Ive included Here ASM Functions for extracting function pointers from PE32+ images.
 With a couple functions for obtaining dll base addresses. one kernel specific for ntoskrnl.
 The Hash algorithm is created custom by me, i havent had any collisions yet from various testing.